lassekongo83/Frellwits-filter-lists/README.md

 ##

-<b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> Our list does not, can not, and will not support Manifest v3 insofar as it is currently shaped, due to its laughably short rule limit and the removal of `has`, `has-text`, `csp`, and `##+js`, among others.
-Issue reports for Manifest v3-based extension versions will not be accepted, and if you do submit one, you would be asked to use an alternate web browser or web browser version instead.
+<b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> The lists do not, can not, and will not support Chromium's extension Manifest v3 in its current shape and form, due to its exteremly short rule limit, and the possibility of it crippling advanced content blockers which these lists rely on. **If you are using Chrome, Chromium, Opera, Edge, Vivaldi, Brave, or any other browser that's based on Chromium**, then you may have to start preparing to switch your browser to Firefox (or an updated Firfox fork) if you want to continue to use any of these lists within in the coming year(s) (2019-2020).

 ## Available lists